ProtonMail/proton-mail-export/go-lib/README.md

 ## Notes

 ### Go Pointers
 Due to the nature of CGo, Go pointers can't be shared across the C boundary.
-We instead return a handle to a global map which contains the active instance pointers.
-See [internal/handle.go](internal/handle.go) for more details.
+We instead use `cgo.Handle` type to pass cgo handle to the C code as struct pointers.

-Do note that the current implementation is not designed to be usable in all possible scenarios.
-It's tailored to the needs for the export tool.
-More specifically, freed handles are not reused.
-If one were to allocate and deallocate many small instances, the handle array would grow in size for each new instance.

-If such a scenario is desirable, then handles should be replaced with a something similar to a generational handle map.

-Finally, the handles are encoded into the C pointers returned by the API, so we must make sure never to return a 0 handle as the null pointer checks would fail.

 ### Memory Allocation